-There are three main types of post-acne signs.
-Brown spots, pink spots, and "real" acne scars.
-Pink spots will usually fade away on their own within about 2-3 months (once the active acne is controlled).
-The dark, brown spots can be faded away, using dark spot removers.
-"Real" acne scars, also referred to as "ice-pick," "boxcar," or "rolling" scars, are more complicated to treat, and will require in-office non-surgical acne scar treatment.
+There are three main types of post-acne signs: pink spots, brown spots, and "real" acne scars.
+Post-acne pink spots will usually fade away on their own within about 2-3 months (once active acne is controlled).
+Dark, post-acne brown spots can be faded with the help of topical dark spot removers.
+"Real" acne scars are textured, often referred to as "ice-pick," "boxcar," or "rolling" scars.
+Textured scars are more complicated to treat, and typically require in-office non-surgical acne scar treatment.

-How to improve depressed and Icepick acne scars without surgery?
+How do you improve textured scars without surgery?

-Until a few years ago, the only treatment options were dermabrasion (wire brush "sanding" of the skin, deep CO2 laser resurfacing, chemical peels, and microsurgery.
-As these treatments are frequently associated with prolonged downtime, discomfort, and pain their use decreases.
+Until a few years ago, the only treatment options for textured scars were dermabrasion (wire brush "sanding" of the skin), deep CO2 laser resurfacing, chemical peels, and microsurgery.
+Unfortunately, these treatments are frequently associated with prolonged downtime, discomfort, and pain.

-There are two types for fractionated radiofrequency.
-Fractional RF resurfacing that treats both the epidermis and dermis and fractional micro-needling radiofrequency that treats deeper layers of the epidermis.
-Both types of fractionated RF have been proven to be a superior alternative to fractional ablative lasers, comparable efficacy with minimal pain and downtime.
+There are two types of fractionated radiofrequency.
+Fractional RF skin resurfacing treats both the epidermis and dermis, and fractional micro-needling RF treats deeper layers of the epidermis.
+Both types of fractionated RF have been proven to be superior alternatives to fractional ablative lasers, with comparable efficacy with minimal pain and downtime.

 What is radiofrequency?

 Radiofrequency (RF) is the same energy that is used to transmit radio signals.
-It is used in medicine very safely for many decades.
-Radiofrequency technology has been used for many years to improve skin laxity and rhytids.
+Radiofrequency technology has been used safely for decades to improve skin laxity and rhytids.
 This technology works differently than laser, as it uses tissue resistance within various layers of the skin to transform radio wave (RF) energy into thermal energy.
-This then stimulates new collagen production.
-An advantage to RF over laser is that it should also be safe for all skin types since no light is emitted into the skin to stimulate melanin directly.
+This stimulates new collagen production.
+An advantage to RF over laser is that it should be safe for all skin types since no light is emitted into the skin to stimulate melanin directly.

 What is expected during the treatment?

 After the treatment area is cleansed the doctor will apply to your skin a topical anesthetic cream to numb the area.
 After 30 minutes the treatment will be performed.
-The pain during pain is very minimal if any.
+The pain during the treatment is very minimal if any.
 After the treatment, the treated skin will be red for a few hours.
-On the second day of treatment, small micro crusts were formed on the skin, which lasted up to 5 days.
-Multiple studies using this system were no incidences of infection, scarring, hypopigmentation, or any other serious complications in any of the patients.
+On the second day of treatment, small micro crusts will form on the skin, which can last up to 5 days.
+Multiple studies using this system found no incidences of infection, scarring, hypopigmentation, or any other serious complications in any of the patients.